flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 * description: A simple description sentence describing the aim of the test scenario.

-* screenshotOnFailure: A screenshot of the current page will automatically be generated when Flood Chrome detects a failure has occurred.
+* screenshotOnFailure: A screenshot of the current page will automatically be generated when Flood Element detects a failure has occurred.
 These are viewable in the captured results for each Flood.

 * disableCache / clearCache: No caching is done if this is set to true.

 * clearCookies: Any cookies detected will be cleared for each iteration if this is set to true.

-* actionDelay: the amount of time in seconds that the Flood Chrome replay engine will wait in between actions contained within a step.
+* actionDelay: the amount of time in seconds that the Flood Element replay engine will wait in between actions contained within a step.

-* stepDelay: the amount of time in seconds that the Flood Chrome replay engine will wait in between steps.
+* stepDelay: the amount of time in seconds that the Flood Element replay engine will wait in between steps.

 c. **export default() => { ... }**